ceddlyburge/tournament-organiser/README.md

 - [x] tournament preference scores can be outside of 0 - 1 when teams play consecutively.
 Just set the score to zero in this case.
 - [x] finish optimise page, with good copy and suchlike.
 - [x] Add a button to get to edit team page
-- [ ] and a paste option to games page, so can paste from excel.
+- [x] and a paste option to games page, so can paste from excel.
 It needs to work out the teams.
-- [ ] maybe same for teams page, and / or think about which should come first
-- [ ] generally think about best flow.
-Maybe it is games first and then teams?
-Bit of a conflict between hand entering and copy paste.
+- [x] Choose tournament preference when adding / editing teams
+- [ ] Add text to games page to say can copy / paste on the page (from numbers, google sheets, excel 365).
+Maybe mention format
+- [ ] Add empty state to games page.
+Have a button to set the games to the default list we currently have. then can remove this from the initial state in the model.
+- [ ] invalidate optimisation if adding / editing / deleting a game, or editing a team
+- [ ] Fix this situation: "Showing the best game order I found so far.
+You can click 'Optimise' again to analyse more options.
+The team preferences are accommodated with 100-100% success"
 - [ ] add a copy option to the results page
-- [ ] choose tournament preference when adding / editing teams
 - [ ] enable / disable routes / links when relevant
 - [ ] anaylse problem edge cases
+  - [ ] copy paste with more than two columns
   - [ ] attempt to add / edit such that there are identical teams - not allowed
   - [ ] attempt to add / edit such that there are identical games - this is a possibility and is allowed
   - [ ] attempt to add a game where a team plays itself - not allowed